 It’s that time of the year again!
 The biggest online shopping event of the year is due to return this summer and the deadline to submit your lightning deals is 13th May.

 This Amazon Prime Day promises to as big as ever, so how can you prepare your store and deals for Amazon Prime Day 2022?

 To help you get ready, here are our top tips to help ensure you smash your targets and make the most of the event.
-Read on to discover how can you prepare for Amazon Prime Day 2021.

 Why should you focus on Prime Day?